pandelislag/todo/README.md

 ### What I learned

-This project help me improve my coding skills by building this realistic project included Javascript.
-I learn how to wrire a function, global scope,  local scope, how to use local storage and much more arourd Javascript.
+This project helps me improve my coding skills by building app.
+I learn how to wrire a function, global scope,  local scope, variables, how to use local storage and much more.

 ### Continued development

-In future projects i would like to learn more consepts about vannilla Javascript and try out to combine more concepts.
-Also i want to learn some libraries like React Js to make my code more effecient.
+In future projects i would like to use more consepts in vannilla Javascript and try out to combine more concepts.
+Also i want to learn some libraries like React Js in the future.

 ### Useful resources